• Drivers in the Military in Nevada

 Renewing Your Driver License

-Because there are no automatic extensions on driver licenses for military personnel and their families, the DMV allows you two long-distance renewal options while you’re out of the state.
-Each renewal is good for four years.
+Because there are no automatic extensions on driver's licenses for military personnel and their families, the DMV allows you a couple long-distance renewal options while you're out of the state.
+The DMV encourages you to renew when you are in NV.
+Military members, their dependents and spouses may renew at any time.

 Renew Online

-The quickest and most straightforward renewal option is available via the Internet.
-If you’ve received a renewal notice with an access code, you’re eligible to renew online.
-After renewing, you’ll be sent a sticker to place on the back of your license within two business days.
+The quickest renewal option is available via the Internet.
+If you've received a renewal notice with an access code, you're eligible to renew online.
+After renewing, you'll be sent new credentials using the photo on file at the DMV.

 Renew by Mail